mpcutino/prolog_nonograms/README.md

 The python code is provided only for visualization, as it is easier to understand an image than a Prolog standard output.
 I use the term output although Prolog does not have and input/output concept.
 For this specific problem, it is just the way to indicating the predicate that it is used to save the final solutions.

+Some examples are given to validate the output of our proposal.

 ![Output example](imgs/example.png)